top of page

 Georgia: Powder and Politics

 It all started, as many good ski stories do, in an airport at an unreasonable hour.
 During a short stopover in Munich, I finally caught up with Brett Ploss, a financial advisor from Indiana and prolific writer for SnowBrains.
-Months earlier we’d met in Santiago, Chile, bonded over stories of skiing and long-haul flights, and half-jokingly floated the idea of skiing in Georgia.
+Months earlier, we’d met in Santiago, Chile, bonded over stories of skiing and long-haul flights, and made plans to go skiing in Georgia.

 From Tbilisi to the Black Sea and into the Caucasus Mountains